tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/windows-best-practices.md

 Keep your DCs lean and clean.

-## Continues Patch Management & Vulnerability Scanning
+## Patch Management & Vulnerability Scanning

 Attackers are quick to exploit known vulnerabilities.